trentm/node-bunyan/README.md

 # Levels

-- "fatal" (6): the service is going to stop or become unusable now
+- "fatal" (6): the service/app is going to stop or become unusable now
-- "error" (5): fatal for a particular request, but the service continues servicing other requests
+- "error" (5): fatal for a particular request, but the service/app continues servicing other requests
 - "warn" (4): a note on something that should probably be looked at by an operator
 - "info" (3): detail on regular operation
 - "debug" (2): anything else, i.e. too verbose to be included in "info" level.